Flavia-etyang/Flavia-etyang1/satellite-vessel-intelligence/satellite-vessel-intelligence/README.md

 > **Intelligence principle:** Confidence is not determined by a single image characteristic or by analyst certainty alone.
 It reflects the **combined strength, reliability, and convergence of observable and corroborating evidence**.
 Where evidence is incomplete or conflicting, confidence is reduced accordingly.

+> **Classification confidence ≠ identity confidence.**
+>
+> An object may be confidently classified by its observable structure while remaining unresolved at the individual-vessel identity level.

 ---

 ## 6 - Evidence vs. Inference